ChaseDickinson/packer-images/README.md

 ## Usage

-There's one template per OS type (desktop or server).
 You'll need to invoke the Packer build command with the desired OS version:

 PowerShell example for Bionic: